Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 3. Be meticulous about knowing the elevation gain and loss of each hike you plan to do.
 And don't neglect to note the elevation at the trail head.
 Does it fit into your acclimation plans, or is it too aggressive?

 4. Give yourself a day or two to acclimate to the trail head elevation by camping there, or staying somewhere nearby.

 5. Don't deviate from your plan, just because you feel great.
 Things can change in a hurry (keep reading for details).

 6. A rule that hikers use for sleeping at higher elevations is something along the lines of never sleeping higher than 1500 feet above where they began that morning.
-That doesn't mean you can't push higher once you set up base camp, just don't sleep any higher.

-Respect the hard work your body is doing for you!
+These rules respect the hard work your body is doing for you!

 Whatcha gonna do if you live in Chicago, and plan to hike to the top of a 14'er?
 (14,000 foot mountain, such as the top of Mt.
 Rainier, or peaks in Colorado and New Mexico)

 You're going to plan time to acclimate at the beginning of your trip, as noted above.

 But what else can you do to prepare your body for the stress of decreased oxygen availability?

 Here are a few ideas, none of which are medical advice: